anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Life is the only real counselor; wisdom unfiltered through personal experience does not become a part of the moral tissue.
+Quote: Laughter is not at all a bad beginning for a friendship, and it is far the best ending for one.

-By: Edith Wharton
+By: Oscar Wilde